viktorsmari/viktorsmari.github.io/orihuela.md

 Strava is mostly used by people biking for fun or practicing for a competition.

-It is likely not used by people going to work on their bike or e-scooter, so some routes would be more visible if we could count them also.
+It is probably not used by many people going to work on their bike or e-scooter, so some routes might be missing.

 <br>